Reclassified/Love-s-Bot/README.md

 Create a .env file in the root directory with your Discord bot token:

 DISCORD_TOKEN=your_discord_token_here

 UserID=your_user_id_here

-Usage:

-Once the bot is running, you can use the following slash commands in your Discord server:

-Vibrate: Use /vibrate <intensity> <time_sec> to make the Lovense toy vibrate at the specified intensity for the given duration.
-Rotate: Use /rotate <intensity> <time_sec> to rotate the Lovense toy.
-Stop: Use /stop to stop the toy.

 Note:
 Ensure that your Lovense toy is connected and accessible via LAN.